Herwig9820/ledDimming/README.md

 * equals the LED refresh frequency for brightness levels 1 and 2^n - 2, because there's only 1 'LED ON' or 'LED OFF' pulse to distribute (same as PWM)
 * is doubled for brightness level 2 and 2^n - 3, because 2 'LED ON' or 'LED OFF' pulses are now distributed.
-* approaches a maximum for a brightness level approaching half the number of brightness levels (many pulses to distribute) So the perceived refresh frequency is lowest for very low and for very high brightness levels.
-But you really need to worry only about the lowest brightness levels, because the sensitivity of the human eye for flicker (and for brightness changes) is much higher there.
+* approaches a maximum for a brightness level approaching half the number of brightness levels (many pulses to distribute)

+So the perceived refresh frequency is lowest for very low and for very high brightness levels.
+But you only need to worry about the lowest brightness levels because the human eye is more sensitive to flicker (and brightness changes) at those levels.

 The solution is straightforward: don't use these (very) low brightness levels and you'll be able to lower the timer output frequency considerably.

 For low brightness levels ( brightness level < 2^n / 2):